 There are a few ways to do this:

-- Use MCNs when you're at home (and therefore close to a change table at all times!) and disposables for convenience when you're out and about.
+- Use MCNs when you're at home and disposables for convenience when you're out and about.

 - Use MCNs during the day and disposables at night.
 This can minimise the number of overnight nappy changes, as disposables are more absorbent.